-Me easurement Can I use non standards measurements?
-E.g. hand spans, gupfuls etc. units of measurements? cm for Can I begin to make systematic and careful observations and take accurate measurements?
+Measurement Can I use non standards measurements?
+Eq. hand spans, cupfuls etc. Can I begin to use some standard units of measurements? cm for height Can I begin to make systematic and careful observations and take accurate measurements?
 Can I look for and measure shadows?
 Can I make systematic and careful observations and take accurate measurements?
 Can I record evaporation over a period of time?
-Can I record data and results using scientific diagrams and labels, classification keys, tables, scatter graphs, bar, and line graphs?
+Can I record data and results using scientific diagrams and labels, classification keys, tables, scatter graphs, bgr and line graphs?
 Can I found and record the length and mass of a baby as it grows?
-Can I observe that some conductors will produce a Can I record data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, scatter graphs, bar, and line graphs?
+Can I observe that some conductors will produce a brighter bulb?
+Can I record data a results of increasin complexity using scientific diagrams labels, classificatio keys, tables, scatte graphs, bar, and line graphs?
 Can I gather, record, classify and present data in a variety of ways?
 Can I gather, record, classify and present data in a variety of ways to help in answering questions?
 Can I group and classify different materials?
 Can I use tests results to make predictions to suggest further comparative and fair tests?
-Can I use tests results to make predictions to set up further comparative and fair tests?
+Can I use tests reaction to make prediction set up further comparative and for tests?